nitinda/terraform_aws_config_on_elk/README.md

-# Terraform Code For AWS Config Compliance information in Dashoard using AWS Elastic Search and Kibana (Work in progress)
+#AWS Config Compliance information in Dashoard using AWS Elastic Search and Kibana (Work in progress)

-Visualize AWS Config Compliance information in Dashoard using AWS Elastic Search and Kibana
+Visualize AWS Config Compliance information in Dashoard using AWS Elastic Search and Kibana.

 ## What resources are created